tmyymmt/slack-file/README.md

 $ slack-file --download --token xxxxxx-xxxxxxxxx
 ```

-If you want to specified download folder then set `--to` option`.
+If you want to download slack files to specified download folder then set `--to` option`.
 ```
 $ slack-file --download --to ./folder1 --token xxxxxx-xxxxxxxxx
 ```